Visit Antibes

 ● Picnic in the Pinède garden

-• What to visit near Antibes?
+• What to visit near Antibes

 ● Visit the Lérins islands, opposite Cannes

-● Smell the perfumes of Grasse
+● Smell the scents of the town of Grasse

-● Stroll through the village of Èze
+● Take a stroll through the village of Èze

 ● Eat an ice cream in Juan-Les-Pins